 How to donate: Keep an eye out for requests at www.passiton.org.sg.

-Set up during the circuit breaker last year, this Facebook group is a blessings community that aims to help mothers who may be struggling to make ends meet.
+Set up during the circuit breaker in 2020, this Facebook group is a blessings community that aims to help mothers who may be struggling to make ends meet.

 What they accept: Mums can make requests for items they need — it could be anything from baby or household supplies, and anyone who’s willing to help can step forward to provide these items.
 Choose to buy or donate items you already have on hand — most popular items requested for are formula milk and diapers, followed by groceries.
 However, secondhand items such as clothing, shoes, breast pumps and even books are welcome as well.